Dementia Course

 Where will this take me?

 With this qualification you can apply for a wide range of well-paid healthcare roles.
 Alternatively, you can pathway into our healthcare Level 3 and Level 4 courses.
-Either way you’ll stand out from the crowd by having trained at Ignite Colleges!
+Either way you’ll stand out from the crowd by having trained at Skills Ignite!

 How many credits will I receive?